 Soup is one of the best foods for you and your body.
 Whether it is winter and you are looking for a soup to help you warm up, or help you mend a cold.
 Soup is a healthy and easy meal to keep you and your family feed.

-There are thousands and thousands of ways to make soup, there are so many different types of soups, that it would be impossible in your lifetime to make them all.
+There are thousands and thousands of ways to make soup, there are so many different types of soups, that it would be impossible in your life to make them all.
 So, I have started to switch over my favorite classic soups to a soup that you can make in mere minutes in the Instant Pot (Pressure cooker, if you don’t have an Instant Pot model).

 Gone are the days of spending hours and hours of having a soup simmer on the stove, the pressure cooker has completely changed the dynamic of how we cook.
 The Instant Pot, in my opinion, is perfect for soups, stews, and chilis.